Shopping in the Caucasus: Great Souvenirs from Armenia and Georgia

 And speaking of glass… coloured crystal glass is still very much a thing in Russia and the Caucasus.
 My grandmother had enough to last the entire family a life time, but if you are in need of crystal… these are real vintage Soviet goods, seen in the Gum Market in Yerevan (on the top floor, near the clothes section)

 And here is my aforementioned fridge magnet collection.
 Also useful to carry on the car dashboard for extra protection from reckless German drivers.
 I have St. Nino, patron saint of Georgia, St. George and Jesus Christ.
-All were bought in Georgia, where the religious tchotchke industry seems to be ging strong, thanks to many Russian torists.
+All were bought in Georgia, where the religious tchotchke industry seems to be going strong, thanks also to many Russian tourists.

 Carpets and other textiles